Selecting Thermal Sensors: How big? How fast?

 Many modern temperature instruments offer the ability to read several different types of sensors including RTDs and thermocouples however I have found that often the instruments are more optimized for one range or one type of sensor than another.

-100 ohm DIN RTD element made of platinum plating on substrate
+100 ohm DIN RTD element made of platinum plating on the substrate.

-Temperature sensors designed to measure air temperature can be elaborate with fins or special materials to transfer heat from the air but often work best in a simple thin walled aluminum sheath to protect the sensor from contamination and abuse.
+Temperature sensors designed to measure air temperature can be elaborate with fins or special materials to transfer heat from the air but often work best in a simple thin-walled aluminum sheath to protect the sensor from contamination and abuse.
 A small amount of conductive grease inside helps improve heat transfer from the sheath to the sensor element inside.
-Likewise a small amount of thermal grease between the sensor housing and device under test is helpful.
+Likewise, a small amount of thermal grease between the sensor housing and the device under test is helpful.

-- Small size and speed optimized for size of device under test and controller
+- Small size and speed optimized for the size of the device under test and controller

 - Review best compatibility with instrumentation and device

-- Ability to attach to device to be sensed
+- Ability to attach to the device to be sensed

 - Low mass v. ruggedness of sensor for repeated usage